maded2/plotng/README.md

 - PoolPublicKey : Pool Public Key passed to the chia command line tool
 - Threads : number of threads use by the chia command line tool.
 If the value is zero or missing then chia will use the default
 - Buffers : number of buffers use by the chia command line tool.
 If the value is zero or missing then chia will use the default
-- BitField : With BitField your plotting gets faster.
-Set false if your CPU designed before 2010.
+- DisableBitField : With BitField your plotting almost always gets faster.
+Set true if your CPU designed before 2010.
 - NumberOfParallelPlots : number of parallel plots to create.
 Set to zero for orderly shutdown
 - TempDirectory : list of plot directories / drives.
 The server process will choose the next directory path on the list and wraps to the beginning when it reaches the end.
 - TargetDirectory : list destination directories / drives.
 The server process will choose the next directory path on the list and wraps to the beginning when it reaches the end.